cvxpy/cvxpy/doc/source/install/index.rst

 Install with SCIP support
 -------------------------

-CVXPY supports the SCIP solver through the ``pyscipopt`` Python package;
+CVXPY supports the SCIP solver through the ``pyscipopt`` Python package.
-we do not support pyscipopt version 4.0.0 or higher; you need to use pyscipopt version 3.x.y for some (x,y).
 See the `PySCIPOpt <https://github.com/SCIP-Interfaces/PySCIPOpt#installation>`_ github for installation instructions.

 CVXPY's SCIP interface does not reliably recover dual variables for constraints.
 If you require dual variables for a continuous problem, you will need to use another solver.
 We welcome additional contributions to the SCIP interface, to recover dual variables for constraints in continuous problems.